Frances Hodgkins: Career

 During World War I she spent some time in Zennor, Cornwall, where she worked with the Swansea painter, Cedric Morris, who painted her portrait in 1917.
 She herself began to paint in oils in 1915.

-In 1919, after the War, she went to France, where she was influenced by Matisse and Derain, but developed her own highly personal style, which made a strong impact at her one-person show in London at the Claridge Gallery in 1928.
+In 1919, after the WWI, Hodgkins went to France, where she was influenced by Matisse and Derain, but developed her own highly personal style, which made a strong impact at her one-person show in London at the Claridge Gallery in 1928.
 While in France she visited Nice in 1924 and there met Margaret Butler, a notable New Zealand sculptor.

 In 1925, Hodgkins started work as a fabric designer at the Calico Printers' Association (CPA) in Manchester and during her employment visited the Exposition Internationale des Arts Decoratifs in Paris.

 From the late 1920s on her style came to embrace modernist hallmarks such as abstracted, simplified forms and a strong emphasis on colour values and relationships.
-Although she continued to paint people, her work from this period also evidences an interest in fusing conventions of landscape with still life painting.
+Although Hodgkins continued to paint people, her work from this period also evidences an interest in fusing conventions of landscape with still life painting.
 In 1929 she joined the Seven and Five Society and worked alongside younger artists including Barbara Hepworth, Ben Nicholson and Henry Moore.
 In 1930, she "goaded" her friend Lucy Wertheim into opening her gallery in London to exhibit "artists who had not yet arrived".

-During the 1930s Hodgkins exhibited with many important London galleries and gained a contract from the Lefevre Gallery to produce work for a full-scale exhibition every second year.
+During the 1930s Hodgkins exhibited with many prominent London galleries and gained a contract from the Lefevre Gallery to produce work for a full-scale exhibition every second year.
 In 1931 she became a painting companion of fellow New Zealand artist Maude Burge and painted still lifes at Burge's Villa in the garden terrace.
 Saint-Tropez.
 Her experimentation with mixing artistic genres continued, resulting in paintings that conflate still life with self-portraiture to sidestep physical appearance in self-representation.
 In 1939 she was invited to represent Britain at the 1940 Venice Biennale, but wartime travel restrictions meant that her work could not be transported to Venice.
-She was highly considered among British avant-garde society and by the later stages of her career was known as a key figure in British Modernism.
+She was highly regarded by British avant-garde society and in the later stages of her career was known as a key figure in British Modernism.

-Because of World War II she spent the rest of her life in Britain.
+Because of World War II Hodgkins spent the rest of her life in Britain.
 She continued to paint into her seventies, despite suffering from rheumatism and bronchitis.
 She died in Dorchester, Dorset on 13 May 1947.
 When she died she was regarded as one of Britain's leading artists.
-In 1948 Myfanwy Evans (later Piper) wrote a concise book entitled Frances Hodgkins, as part of the 'Penguin Modern Painters' series, and the two were the only woman author and woman artist in the series of eighteen books.
+After her death her close friend and fellow artist Amy Krauss, boxed up the possessions from her studio and arranged for her ashes to be returned to New Zealand.